timonson/gentle_rpc/README.md

 ### respond

-Takes a `req`, `methods` and `options`.
+Takes the arguments `methods`, `req` and `options`.
 You can set options for an additional server argument or public error stacks.

 ```typescript
 import { serve } from "https://deno.land/std@0.92.0/http/server.ts"